 Mrs. Maha Ahmed is teaching Islamic Studies and Quran/Arabic for middle school and high school and is a teacher in Daarul Uloom Qur’an Academy.
 She taught Islamic Studies, Computer Science, Art and Character Education the previous school year.
 Mrs Ahmed holds Bachelor degree in Medicine & Surgery, a Master’s degree in Human Physiology, a teacher certificate in Hafs and Tajweed, and a Certificate in Nooraniyah.
 Additionally, she comes to Daarul Uloom with five and a half years of past teaching experience, with about 18 months out of those years teaching here at Daarul Uloom.

-Mrs. Al-Qudah holds a bachelor’s degree in Islamic Studies from Zarka Private University.
-She also completed all course work for a Masters in Islamic Studies from American Open University.
-She has 12+ years of education experience for younger and older ages and attended several conferences in Chicago on education and Islamic Studies.
-Currently, she is also a fulltime teacher at Daarul Uloom Quran Academy, Principal of Hafs Quran Memorization Center and working on my Reading Ijaza in Quran.
+Mrs. Al-Qudah has done her Ijaza in Quran 2018 from Chicago.
+She holds a bachelor’s degree in Islamic Studies from Zarka Private University.
+She also completed all course work for a Masters in Islamic Studies from American Open University in 2004.
+She has been active in our community since 2002 by establishing the Weekend School at ICP as a teacher then starting Hafs Center 2006 as a principal and is currently working at DUQA 2011 as a fulltime teacher.
+She has 13+ years of education experience for younger and older ages and attended several conferences in Chicago on education and Islamic Studies.

 Arbidha Babul was born and brought up in Mysore,India and has been living in peoria for the past seven years post her marriage to Mohamed Rafiq.
 She holds an Engineering Degree in Computer Science and worked as Education and Research Engineer at Infosys,Mysore.